asantos82/documentation-user/saas_management/documentation.rst

 |   |settings|   | |browse_apps|  |
 +----------------+----------------+

-In your applications’ dashboard, you will see all the icons of your applications.
+In your applications' dashboard, you will see all the icons of your applications.
 Click on the application you want to uninstall.
 Then, on the form of the application, click on **Uninstall**.